 - Pu’uhonua o Hōnaunau – Hawai’i.
-Site where those who broke the law could avoid death sentence, this tradition continued up to the early 19th century.
+A site where those who broke the law could avoid the death sentence.
+This tradition continued until the early 19th century.
 Reconstructed temple, residence site for powerful chiefs.

 - Pu’ukohola Heiau – Hawai’i.
 Last and one of the largest ancient Hawaiian temples, built sometimes around 1790.
-Enormous stone platform, impressive element of landscape.
+The enormous stone platform is an impressive element of landscape.

 - Pu’u O Mahuka Heiau – O’ahu.
-Largest heiau – ancient Hawaiian temple in O’ahu, built in the 17th – 18th century.
-Area of the elevated stone platform – nearly 8,000 m².
+The largest heiau – ancient Hawaiian temple – in O’ahu.
+It was built in the 17th – 18th century and the area of the elevated stone platform reaches almost 8,000 m².

 The Hawaiian Islands belong to the most remote islands in the world.
-Hawaii are characterized by tropical climate, mountainous relief, volcanism and isolation.
-If compared to most islands in Pacific, several Hawaiian Islands have comparatively large landmass.
+Hawaii is characterized by a tropical climate, mountainous relief, volcanism, and isolation.
+If compared to most islands in the Pacific, several Hawaiian Islands have comparatively large landmass.
 All these factors have led to the development of numerous impressive and unique natural attractions and some impressive monuments of culture.

 Islands of Hawaii